Part of the complete guide to understanding addiction

 - Weeks 3-4: At this point, most people will feel physically better.
 However, psychological symptoms can still be present.
 They can persist for a while after stopping the drug.
 Symptoms can include anxiety, depression, and dysphoria.

-Tapering off Oxycontin
+Tapering Off Oxycontin

-Medications for Oxycontin Detox
+Medications for OxyContin Detox

 If tapering is not suitable another option is a medical detox using other medications to substitute for OxyContin, with 24-hour supervision.

-The following medications are commonly prescribed.
+The following are commonly prescribed for OxyContin withdrawal medication.

-- Methadone: This medication will help relieve withdrawal symptoms.
+- Methadone: This medication will help relieve OxyContin withdrawal symptoms.
 It can also be used for the long-term maintenance of opioid dependence.
 After some time, the dose can be tapered down slowly, until completely stopped.

 - Buprenorphine: This medication can help shorten the length of detox.
 Like Methadone, it can be used for long-term treatment as well.